Equations of Diesel You Must Know

 When a solid or a liquid experiences a temperature change, its volume changes respectively.
 This is known as thermal expansion, and it is given by the following equation:

 In this case, ΔV is the change in volume that a fluid experiences, β is the volume expansion coefficient, V0 is the initial volume of the fluid, and ΔT is the change in temperature.
-This is very important, as it can lead to various discrepancies in fuel management and transport.
+This equation extremely important to fleet managers, as it can lead to various discrepancies in fuel management and transport.

-For example, if you are a lorry driver and you have filled your fuel tank to the maximum capacity, for example, 200L, then you need to know that driving in hot conditions can change the volume of the diesel.
+For example, if you are a lorry driver and you have filled your fuel tank to the maximum capacity, for the sake of this example, lets say, 200L, then you need to know that driving in hot conditions can change the volume of the diesel in your vehicle.

 For diesel, the volume expansion coefficient is 9.5 x 10-4 °C-1, so if the temperature changes by 10°C, then the volume change will be just under two litres.
 This can cause the fuel tank to overflow, meaning that you have lost precious diesel.
-So, beware of your surroundings.
+So, be aware of your surroundings and keep an eye on the temperature outside, especially if you have a full tank of fuel.

 As you can see, there’s a lot of science regarding fuel, so it’s vital to make sure that everything is understood, just in case there is an issue and you know how to solve the problem.
 At Fueltek, we understand everything that goes into our fuel management systems, even down to the fuel that goes into them!